14 New Programming Languages To Learn In 2023

 Elm has its own virtual system; however, it has no support for higher-kinded types.
 Therefore, it doesn’t provide abstractions for various common operations; for instance, there is no generic map and filter function.

-A few companies using Elm in production include NoRedInk, Futurice, Gizra, Hearken, and PivotalTracker.
-With the increasing number of smartphones and tablets, Elm has a great chance at breaking into the market and sticking around for a while.
+Elm is being used in production by notable companies like NoRedInk, Futurice, Gizra, Hearken, and PivotalTracker.
+Given the rising prevalence of smartphones and tablets, Elm stands a good chance of making its mark in the market and staying relevant for some time.

 7. Julia